DanielAndreasen/SAP-ML/README.md

 ```

 # Usage
-Use the input from [ARES](https://github.com/sousasag/ARES) to the script:
+Input linelist should consists of wavelength in the first column and EW in the
+last column.
+The input file is read with [`np.loadtxt`](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.loadtxt.html) using standard settings.
+Note that there can be other columns, however the first and last have to be
+wavelength and EW, respectively.

 ## Get parameters

 ```
-$ python parametersML.py -l linelist.ares
+$ python parametersML.py -l linelist.dat
 ```

 ## Train the model